CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Should the characters refuse to parley, Yeek forcefully shoves Ulfric over the edge and proceeds with the fight.
 Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.

 Ulfric Warwinter, a kindhearted mudblood male with a place of honor in Reddwall's famed cavalry, is nearly fifty years old.
 As a member of the Eastern Alliance, he is dedicated to ensuring the safety of cities and settlements.
 Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Sylas Alabaster, a fellow Alliance member.
-He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Tide Echo Cavern, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.
+He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Tide Echo Tunnels, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

 Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
 Although he lacks weapons or armor, he can wield a weapon taken from a defeated Vermkin or provided by a character.